Sadzurami/recaptcha-v2-solver/README.md

 Cheapest and highest quality ReCaptcha V2 / Enterprise solver.

-Please ignore this app if you don't need it, or if you are satisfied with the results of the services, or the results of another similar apps.

 ![](./tests-screen.jpg)

+## Please ignore this app, if

+- you do not need it
+- you are satisfied with the results of the service
+- you are happy with the results of a similar service
+- you think this application is more expensive than other services or similar ones
+- you don't understand why you should use this service if you can send tasks directly to a service

 ## Features